 34) Congee

-Congee is soothing, warm, and easy to personalize with a variety of toppings.
-Boil the rice in lots of water or broth until it breaks down into a smooth porridge.
-If available, top with scallions, sesame oil, or shredded chicken.
-This is especially nice on winter mornings or when you want something light.
+Congee is warming and easy to personalize with toppings of your choosing.
+To make it, simply boil rice with plenty of water or broth until it turns into porridge.
+If you have them, chopped scallions, but chicken or sesame oil are good toppings too.
+It’s especially good on winter mornings or when you want something light.

 35) Savory Breakfast Toast